Astralsound - P.A. Systems and Equipment for Sale or Hire

 A filter that allows only frequencies lower than its cut-off point to pass.

-In general discussion (or when someone asks for "more mid" or "less mid") it could mean any - wide or narrow - range of frequencies anywhere between about 250Hz and 3kHz.
-Midrange loudspeakers commonly cover a range from around 120Hz to as high as 5kHz.
+In general discussion (or when someone asks for ‘more mid’ or ‘less mid’) it could mean any - wide or narrow - range of frequencies anywhere between about 250Hz and 3kHz.
+Midrange loudspeakers commonly cover a range from as low as 120Hz to as high as 5kHz.

 On mixer channels with a single fixed Mid EQ, the EQ is typically centred somewhere between 1kHz and 3kHz.
 Single Swept Mid controls can sometimes cover a very wide frequency band (100Hz to 8kHz is not unheard of, although something in the order of 250Hz to 5kHz is more typical).
 Where there are two swept mids these can cover most of the audio frequency range between them, with the Low-Mid covering from as low as 40Hz up to 1kHz or 2kHz, and the High-Mid covering an overlapping range from 400Hz or so up to 10kHz and beyond.